seqan/flexbar/README.md

 The program Flexbar preprocesses high-throughput sequencing data efficiently.
 It demultiplexes barcoded runs and removes adapter sequences.
 Moreover, trimming and filtering features are provided.
 Flexbar increases read mapping rates and improves genome as well as transcriptome assemblies.
 It supports next-generation sequencing data in fasta and fastq format, e.g. from Roche 454 and the Illumina platform.

 This is the Flexbar repository by Johannes Roehr.
-Flexbar is being adapted to SeqAn and will incorporate features and changes from seqan flexcat.
-Refer to the [manual](https://github.com/seqan/flexbar/wiki) or contact [jtroehr](https://github.com/jtroehr) for support with this SeqAn application.
+Flexbar is in the process of being adapted to SeqAn and incorporates features from the seqan flexcat repository.
+Refer to the [manual](https://github.com/seqan/flexbar/wiki) or contact [jtroehr](https://github.com/jtroehr) for support with this application.

 ### Reference